DrAdrianDC/Chemistry-with-Python/Periodic_Table/README.md

 ## Periodic Table Element Info using Python

-This Python project allows users to input the name of a chemical element and receive detailed information about the element, including its symbol, atomic number, atomic weight, and density.
+This Python project allows users to input the symbol of a chemical element and receive detailed information about the element, including its name, atomic number, atomic weight, and density.
 The project utilizes the `periodictable` Python library to access a built-in periodic table.

 ## Features